Drowningfishy/cs2102/Readme.md

 #### 5. Design of exception handling, and testing
 #### 6. Pre-alpha demo and future report.

+## Task to be completed:
+1. Modify view/user/index.php and view/user/register.php.
+I copied these two forms from somewhere else.
+2. Add some error desplaying and tracking system.
+Maybe include error messages in $_Get super parameter and desplay them in header?

 #### Models:
 ##### 1. User
 has many tasks